pavoljuhas/oldfilesearch.vim/README.md

 # oldfilesearch.vim

-Add `:OldFileSearch` command for searching the `:oldfiles` list and displaying input menu to edit one file.
-The found files must match all patterns provided on the command line and also one pattern within their tail-components.
+This plugin provides the `:OldFileSearch` command for filtering the `:oldfiles` list of files and displaying selection menu to open one of them.
+The displayed files must match all patterns in their full paths and at least one pattern in their tail names.
+The patterns are matched as 'nomagic' regular expressions and the search is case insensitive unless there is an upper-case character in the pattern.
+The matching files are displayed with their oldfile index `#<n` or with buffer number `#n` if already loaded in the editor.

+**Note:** Since Vim 8 a similar menu can be displayed using a built-in `:filter /pattern/ browse oldfiles` command.
+The `:OldFileSearch` makes it bit easier to use several patterns and also to match `/` without an extra quoting.

 ## Tips

 * To access more old files increase the `'` entry in the `'viminfo'` option.
-For example to remember last 500 edited files, add the following line to your .vimrc
+For example to remember the last 500 edited files, add the following line to your .vimrc

   ```VimL